 - facilitating your agency's application for assessment to the Procurement Board.

-If you’re a self-assessing agency, NSW Procurement can provide advice and support by:
+If you’re a self-assessing agency, NSW Procurement can help you:

-- helping you set appropriate performance targets for your annual report
+- set appropriate performance targets for your annual report

-- helping you evaluate potential trigger events and identify suitable remedial action
+- evaluate potential trigger events and identify suitable remedial action

-- consolidating all the agency annual reports to submit to the board.
+- consolidate all agency annual reports for submission to the Procurement Board.

-The Procurement Board acts as the assessment program owner.
-The program aims to lift the government's procurement standards and performance.
+The accreditation programs aim to lift the government's procurement standards and performance.